-These activities and games educate, equip, and empower students to build community, trust, and open communication in the classroom, as well as in the greater community.
+These activities and games educate, equip, and empower young people to build community, trust, and open communication with others in their community.

-- This Activity Teaches Problem Solving as a Group.
-Human Knot - Goals: to work together, see the big picture, and think about the connection between individuals in the group as students participate in the activity.
-In 30-45 minutes, students will work together to progress from a “tangled mess” to an untangled circle.
+This Human Knot activity teaches group problem-solving.
+Goals: to work together, see the big picture, and think about the connection between individuals in the group.
+In 30-45 minutes, youth work together to progress from a “tangled mess” to an untangled circle.

-- This Activity Teaches Dependence on the Group.
-Turnstile - Goals: to accomplish a task together through the use of teamwork skills, problem solving, risk taking, and perseverance.
-Turnstile is a problem solving activity that gets many students out of their comfort zone.
-Although it looks like a simple jump rope activity at first, students quickly learn that they need to rely on one another’s strengths and skills to make it through.
+This Turnstile activity teaches group trust.
+Goals: to accomplish a task together through the use of teamwork skills, problem solving, risk taking, and perseverance.
+Turnstile is a problem solving activity that gets participants out of their comfort zone.
+Although it looks like a simple jump rope activity at first, youth quickly learn that they need to rely on one another’s strengths and skills to make it through.
 It is very rare for a group to easily breeze through the three rounds.
 The group must practice perseverance and teamwork in order to succeed.

-- This Activity Teaches Trust and Teamwork.
-Yurt Circle - Goals: to recognize everyone is part of the big picture and the skills needed to take care of a small community of individuals are similar to those needed to care for a larger community.
+Yurt Circle teaches trust and belonging.
+Goals: to recognize everyone is part of the big picture.
+The skills needed to take care of a small community of individuals are similar to those needed to care for a larger community.
 This activity can be done at different times throughout the year, each time adding more people to the circle.